Jooho/jhouse_openshift/AI-PoC/llama-stack/quick_start/README.md

 llama-stack-client \
   inference chat-completion \
-  --message "hello, what model are you?
+  --message "hello, what model are you?"
 ~~~